-Emptiness had begun to eat away at her insides, but she would not succumb.
+Emptiness had begun to eat away at Shanoa's heart, but she would not succumb.

-It was ironic, this void that had cropped up in the wake of her revived emotions, yet it was strangely fitting.
-She had expected to die in the process of banishing Dracula; part of her had wished to die as it would be an appropriate end to her life of lies.
-At least in sacrificing her own life to end Dracula she could atone for the events she had helped come to fruition.
-At least in sacrificing herself she could ensure that Barlowe's ambitions died with her.
-She was his creation after all.
-She had been his blade.
+It was an ironic development: this internal void that had cropped up in the wake of her revived emotions, yet it was strangely fitting.
+She had expected to die in the process of banishing Dracula.
+A part of her had even hoped she'd fall in battle.
+It would have been a suitable conclusion to a life steeped in deception.
+To sacrifice her own soul to end Dracula's reign would ensure that Barlowe's ambitions died with her.
+She was his creation, after all.
+She had been his Blade.

 Shanoa hated the overwhelming gratitude that had joined her grief at his passing.
 In the blackest reaches of her heart she had the gall to be thankful that Albus offered his soul in place of her own.
 When the ordeal was over, as she watched the castle collapse into the dimensional vortex from whence it emerged, it dawned on the warrior that she'd never wanted to die.
-Yet what kind of person would be glad that another had gone in her place, especially when it was her own brother?
+Yet what kind of person would be glad that another had died in her place, especially when it was her own brother?

-The grief and sickening joy had twisted her into the grip of an unrelenting vice and it was this vice that was trying its best to drain the life from her.
+The grief and sickening joy had twisted her soul into the grip of an unrelenting vice, and it was this vice that sought to drain the life from her.

-She clawed against it as she made her way through the dense forest and as far away from the demolished castle as her feet could take her.
-Small glimmers of light from the encroaching dawn shone through the foliage and helped light the way in front of her.
-Though her body instinctively knew the direction of her destination at this point she was grateful that she wasn't stumbling around in the dark anymore.
-She would have lit up the night with a spark from Vol Ignis, but that was another source of concern; it had reared its head the moment Albus' soul vanished from within her: Shanoa had lost the ability to summon Glyphs.
+Shanoa clawed against it as she made her way through the dense forest and as far away from the demolished castle as her feet could carry her.
+Thin rays of light from the encroaching dawn glimmered through the foliage and illuminated the path in front of her.
+She would have lit up the waning darkness with a spark from Ignis or Luminato, but that was another source of concern.
+It had reared its ugly head the moment Albus' soul vanished from within her: Shanoa had lost the ability to summon Glyphs.

-The residents of the tiny village were still asleep when Shanoa emerged from the surrounding wilderness and plodded her way up the cobblestone streets.
-The air was frigid in the early dawn and a thin film of frost covered the windows of the buildings she passed.
-Shanoa knew each structure intimately by now; each held memories of her battle preparations and often awkward dealings with the village residents.
-It was strange how she both knew these people and yet was now a complete stranger to them.
+The residents of the tiny village were still asleep when Shanoa emerged from the surrounding wilderness and plodded through the cobblestone streets.
+The air was cold in the early autumn dawn and a thin film of frost covered the windows of the buildings she passed.
+Shanoa knew each structure intimately by now.
+They all held memories of her often awkward interactions with the inhabitants of Wygol.
+It was strange to note how she both knew these people and yet was a complete stranger to them.
 An empty heart could not forge friendships, but for some inexplicable reason a few of the villagers had yearned for such a bond in spite of the fact that she was unable to return the affection.

-She shivered as she stopped to gaze at the sign that hung above the store in front of her.
+She shivered when she stopped to gaze up at the sign that hung above the store in front of her.
 One of the villagers had managed to break farther through Shanoa's all-encompassing apathy than anyone else.
 She had made it her fervent mission to elicit any type of emotional response from the warrior.
-One of them knew her better than anyone alive, and perhaps Laura could give the broken Blade what she needed.
+One of them knew Shanoa better than anyone alive, and perhaps Laura could give the broken Blade what she needed.

 Shanoa walked up to the front door of the jeweler's shop and knocked with a heavy fist.
-She waited impatiently for a few minutes in silence and was about to knock again when she heard a faint shuffling from behind the door.
+She waited impatiently for a few minutes and was about to knock again when she heard a faint shuffle come from behind the door.
 Moments later there was the distinct sound of a sliding bolt and the door slowly swung open.

-"I have no idea what time it is but I swear to God in heaven, Marcel, if you're drunk I'm going to-" Laura started when she recognized the warrior.
+"I have no idea what time it is, but I swear to God in heaven, Marcel, if you're drunk I'm going to-" Laura started when she recognized the warrior.
 The two women looked at each other in shocked silence for a moment before Shanoa gave Laura an empty smile that did not convey any emotion beyond the slight curvature of her mouth.

 "I'm sorry I woke you up, but I…" Shanoa's poor excuse for a smile faded.
-How in the world could she possibly begin to explain why she was here?
+How in the world could she explain why she was here?